Here’s what we know about infections in D.C. schools

 The racial disparities over who is returning to D.C. classrooms puts equity spotlight on reopening plan

-The District has a program aimed at testing a random sampling of 10 percent of students at each school each work.
+The District has a program aimed at testing a random sampling of 10 percent of students at each school each week.
 Originally, the school system tested any student who wanted to be tested every other week but attendance and staffing problems hampered the effort.

 In all the city has tested 8,854 asymptomatic public school students in the traditional public school system and charter students since early November and 68 have come back positive.